mikiok/pairguru/README.md

  Hint: It can't be solved via regular expressions.

+ Solution: The function is in movie model

  ### Task 5 - comments
  Our users want to comment on movies.
 Let's add feature that allows them to do that.

  We should have new comment form under the movie description and all the comments listed below that.

  Additionally - one user should be allowed to leave only one comment to the movie.
 He can create another only if he deletes previous one.

+ Solution: I created a new model called Comment

  ### Task 6 - sql query (dependent on 5)
  We want to reward our users for commenting movies.
 The idea is to create page with top commenters this week.